Least Restrictive Hyperplane Control Barrier Functions

 \section{Simulations}

-In this section, the proposed approach is illustrated in three examples with increasing complexity, using a 2D double integrator.
-We compare the least restrictive H-CBF with the orthogonal H-CBF from \cite{borrmann_control_2015}.
-The simulations are conducted in Python, and the joint optimization over $\theta$ and $\mathbf{u}$ is solved with CasADi \cite{andersson_casadi_2019}.
+In this section, the performance of the proposed approach is illustrated through four examples of increasing complexity using a 2D double integrator with actuation constraints.
+As described above, the contribution of this paper is an approach that has a computational complexity that is very low, and comparable to the highly popular OH-CBF \cite{borrmann_control_2015, wang_safety_2017, molnar_collision_2025, funada_collision_2025, thyri_reactive_2020}, while giving better performance due to being less restrictive.

-\begin{example} In the first example, the agent moves on a straight line, safely passing a static obstacle, as seen in Figure \ref{fig: Exp A spatial}.
-This path is, however, not feasible with respect to an orthogonal H-CBF, as seen in Figure \ref{fig: Exp A constraint}.
-This shows that the optimization over $\theta$ is indeed less restrictive.
+Thus, we compare the Continuous and Discrete LRH-CBFs (C- and D-LRH-CBFs) with different choices of $\Theta$, as well as with the OH-CBF from \cite{borrmann_control_2015}.
+The simulations are conducted in Python, and continuous numerical optimisation over $\theta$ and $\mathbf{u}$ for the C-LRH-CBF is solved using CasADi \cite{andersson_casadi_2019}.